-Local indigenous ecosystem an ecosystem comprising species or subspecies (excluding invasive non-indigenous species) that are either known to have evolved locally or have recently migrated from neighbouring localities due to changing climates.
-Where local evidence is lacking, regional or historical information can help inform the most probable local indigenous ecosystems.
-While many ecosystems we consider natural have been modified in extent and configuration (e.g. through burning by Indigenous peoples), the term used to describe ecosystems in which local indigenous species have been substantially transformed by humans well beyond natural analogues (e.g. agro-ecosystems) is 'cultural ecosystem'.
+Local native ecosystem an ecosystem comprising species or subspecies (excluding invasive non-native species) that are either known to have evolved locally or have recently migrated from neighbouring localities due to changing climates.
+Where local evidence is lacking, regional or historical information can help inform the most probable local native ecosystems.
+While many ecosystems we consider natural have been modified in extent and configuration (e.g. through burning by Indigenous peoples).
+The term used to describe ecosystems in which local native species have been substantially transformed by humans well beyond natural analogues (e.g. agro-ecosystems) is 'cultural ecosystem'.